colearninglounge/co-learning-lounge/Technology/Artificial Intelligence/Machine learning/IPL Project.md

 In this project, we will create statistical solution for predicting fantasy team for each and every cricket match.
 This project is live project being tested on IPL 2021.

 #### **Why to test on IPL series?**
-Any solution being created need to be tested well before deployment.
-Here we are trying to create a solution to predict Kaggle is an amazing Data science community with competition from top companies that has a close to the real dataset, Quality discussion, and Solution.
-A gold mine of knowledge is already there we just need to dig it :)
+Any solution needs to be tested well before deployment.
+Here we are trying to create a solution to predict fantasy team for cricket matches irrespective of toyrnament.
+This would help users to minimize their loss probability.
+IPL is one of the most loved competitive form of cricket tournament.
+It has a mix of players from various nations coming to play together, this makes it even more competitive in every sense.
+IPL is an annual series and thus ideally suited for testing of this live project.
+A perfect use case is already in hand, we just need to use it wisely :)

 # <div align="center"> Testimonial (Click to Watch Video)</div>